winterbe/java8-tutorial/README.md

 ## Where to go from here?

 My programming guide to Java 8 ends here.
-If you want to learn more about all the new classes and features of the JDK 8 API, just read my [follow up article](/posts/2014/03/29/jdk8-api-explorer/).
+If you want to learn more about all the new classes and features of the JDK 8 API, check out my [JDK8 API Explorer](http://winterbe.com/projects/java8-explorer/).
 It helps you figuring out all the new classes and hidden gems of JDK 8, like `Arrays.parallelSort`, `StampedLock` and `CompletableFuture` - just to name a few.

-I've published a bunch of follow-up articles on my [blog](http://winterbe.com) that might be interesting to you:
+I've also published a bunch of follow-up articles on my [blog](http://winterbe.com) that might be interesting to you:

 - [Java 8 Stream Tutorial](http://winterbe.com/posts/2014/07/31/java8-stream-tutorial-examples/)
 - [Java 8 Nashorn Tutorial](http://winterbe.com/posts/2014/04/05/java8-nashorn-tutorial/)